spryker/spryker-docs/docs/pbc/all/search/202311.0/base-shop/third-party-integrations/algolia/integrate-algolia.md

 {% info_block warningBox "Warning" %}

-If your project has project-speciific functionality where abstract or concrete products are created, updated or deleted, add the necessary events to the list for when you need to send updated data to Algolia.
+If your project has project-specific functionality where abstract or concrete products are created, updated, or deleted, add the necessary events to the lists from the methods above when you need to send updated data to Algolia.

 Examples of such functionality include:
 - A custom functionality in the Back Office
 - Custom data import
 - Integration with some middleware when product or product-related data is updated in Spryker

-Keep int mind, that to trigger custom events in Spryker you need to use `EventFacade::trigger('event-name', $payload)` or `EventFacade::triggerBulk('event-name', $payloads)` methods.
+Keep in mind, that to trigger custom events in Spryker you need to use the `EventFacade::trigger('event-name', $payload)` or `EventFacade::triggerBulk('event-name', $payloads)` methods.
+You can also use existing events for this:

+ - `ProductEvents::PRODUCT_CONCRETE_UPDATE` (for one product)
+ - `ProductEvents::PRODUCT_ABSTRACT_UPDATE` (for multiple products assigned to one abstract product)

 {% endinfo_block %}